-By the late 1950s, the Moana (opened in 1901) and the Royal Hawaiian (opened in 1927)—along with the SurfRider (opened in 1951) and the Princess Kaiulani Hotel (opened in 1953)—were all owned by Matson Line which, prior to the advent of air travel between Hawaii and the Mainland, sailed the “white ships of Matson” to Honolulu from the ports of Los Angeles and San Francisco. **
+By the late 1950s, the Moana (opened in 1901) and the Royal Hawaiian (opened in 1927)—along with the SurfRider (opened in 1951) and the Princess Kaiulani Hotel (opened in 1953)—were all owned by Matson Line which, before the advent of air travel between Hawaii and the Mainland, sailed the “white ships of Matson” to Honolulu from the ports of Los Angeles and San Francisco. **

-Then, in 1959, Matson sold its Waikiki hotels to Sheraton Hotels and Resorts, making these properties Sheraton’s first outside of North America.
-And then things really got interesting.
+Then, in 1959, Matson sold its Waikiki hotels to Sheraton Hotels and Resorts, making these properties Sheraton’s first outside North America.
+And then things got interesting.
 The Japanese industrialist brothers Kenji Osano and Masakuni Osano formed the Kyo-Ya Company, Ltd, and in 1963 purchased the Moana and the SurfRider (next door, to the east), while Sheraton stayed on board to manage the operations of both hotels.
-As the decade drew to a close, the Osano brothers converted the SurfRider into a wing at the Moana and—obviously taken with the name—opened the 23-story Surfrider Hotel (next door, to the west).
+As the decade drew to a close, the Osano brothers converted the SurfRider into a wing at the Moana and—taken with the name—opened the 23-story Surfrider Hotel (next door, to the west).

-In 1994, ITT Sheraton (the parent company of Sheraton Hotels and Resorts) launched The Luxury Collection and reclassified the Royal Hawaiian into this subcategory of luxury resorts, many of which are located in historic buildings.
+In 1994, ITT Sheraton (the parent company of Sheraton Hotels and Resorts) launched The Luxury Collection and reclassified the Royal Hawaiian into this subcategory of luxury resorts, many located in historic buildings.
 Then, in 1997, Starwood Lodging Corp. beat out Hilton Hotels Corp. in a bidding war for and merged with ITT Corp—the ITT Sheraton spin-off that owned Sheraton Hotels and Resorts, Four Points by Sheraton, and The Luxury Collection—rebranding as Starwood Hotels and Resorts.
 But wait: There’s more!

-Fast forward to 2007, and Starwood decided to rebrand the Sheraton Moana Surfrider as the Moana Surfrider, a Westin Resort & Spa; with the original Moana (1901) now the Historic Banyan Wing, the one-time SurfRider Hotel (1952) now the Diamond Wing, and the former Surfrider Hotel (1969) as the Tower Wing.
-Meanwhile, as virtually anyone who’s stayed in a hotel in the past few years is aware, Starwood has since merged with Marriott.
+Fast forward to 2007, and Starwood decided to rebrand the Sheraton Moana Surfrider as the Moana Surfrider, a Westin Resort & Spa, with the original Moana (1901) now the Historic Banyan Wing, the one-time SurfRider Hotel (1952) now the Diamond Wing, and the former Surfrider Hotel (1969) as the Tower Wing.
+Meanwhile, as virtually anyone who’s stayed in a hotel in the past few years knows, Starwood has since merged with Marriott.
 Now, the Osano brother’s properties—managed under the Marriott banner, one and all—are branded as follows: The Royal Hawaiian, A Luxury Collection Resort; the Moana Surfrider, A Westin Resort & Spa; the Sheraton Waikiki Hotel; and the Sheraton Princess Kaiulani Hotel.

 Historic Waikiki Beach Hotels